bahobab/web_interview/README.md

 5. Additional improvement would be to add accessibility where needed

 Thank your for giving the opportunity to take this challenge.

+# Running the Project

+Open a terminal then run:

+1. `npm install --legacy-peer-deps`
+2. `npm run start`
+3. open your browser to http://localhost:1234